 Seller financing can come in the form of a loan with fixed payments over time (and perhaps a balloon payment for the balance at a set date in the future), or some type of performance guarantee where the seller earns a percentage of future revenues.

 Banks are often a popular source for small business acquisition loans.
-Forty-three percent (43%) of prospective business buyers surveyed by BizBuySell said they intend to use an SBA or traditional bank loan to finance the purchase.
+Forty-three percent (43%) of prospective business buyers surveyed by BizBuySell in 2023 said they intend to use an SBA or traditional bank loan to finance the purchase.

 Small business loans from banks and traditional financial institutions such as credit unions can offer excellent terms,including lower interest rates, but they also can be hard to qualify for.
 Many banks require excellent credit and will carefully scrutinize the financial statements of the business.
 The approval process can be time-consuming.
 A down payment or owner equity will almost always be required, and the bank will likely take an interest in any available collateral.